 This option displays the complete declaration for any identifier in your code.

-You can manually invoke Quick Info feature as follows:
+You can manually invoke the Quick Info feature as follows:

 On the Edit menu, click Code Completion, and then click Quick Info.